The stacky Batyrev-Manin conjecture and modular curves: Introduction

 \subsection{Batyrev--Manin conjecture and stacks}

-The standard Batyrev--Manin conjecture predicts the asymptotic behavior of the number of rational points of bounded height on {\it rationally connected} varieties.
-It is conjectured in \cite{Peyre, BatyrevTschinkel} that the number of points of height bounded by $B$ grows as $CB^a\log(B)^{b-1}$ for certain constants $C>0$, $a>0$, and $b\geq 1$.
+One of the most prominent conjectures about the distribution of rational points on varieties is the Batyrev--Manin conjecture.
+It predicts the asymptotic behavior of the number of rational points of bounded height on varieties which have ``many'' rational points.
+Under some assumptions, it conjectures \cite{Peyre, BatyrevTschinkel} that the number of points of height bounded by $B$ on {\it geometrically rationally connected varieties} grows as $CB^a\log(B)^{b-1}$ for certain explicit constants $C>0$, $a>0$, and $b\geq 1$.
 The constants $a$ and $b$, which are the main focus of this paper, are expressed in terms of relative positions of the line bundle defining height and the canonical line bundle to the effective cone of the variety.

-Recently, the Batyrev--Manin conjecture has been studied for {\it Deligne--Mumford stacks} (short DM stacks) \cite{ellenberg_satriano_zureick-brown_2023, dardayasudabm, dardayasudabm2}.
-The motivation comes from the fact that some counting results and predictions, such as Malle's conjecture \cite{Malle} or such as counting elliptic curves, with or without a level structure, of bounded height \cite{boggesssankar, Molnar2023, phillips2024pointsboundedheightimages, 7isogeny}, often feature the formula of the same shape $CB^a\log(B)^{b-1}$.
+Recently, the Batyrev--Manin conjecture has been studied for {\it Deligne--Mumford stacks} (DM stacks for short) \cite{ellenberg_satriano_zureick-brown_2023, dardayasudabm, dardayasudabm2}.
+The motivation comes from the fact that some counting results and predictions, such as Malle's conjecture \cite{Malle} or counting elliptic curves, with or without a level structure, of bounded height \cite{boggesssankar, Molnar2023, phillips2024pointsboundedheightimages, 7isogeny}, often feature a formula of the same shape $CB^a\log(B)^{b-1}$.
 They turn out to be concerned with rational points of DM stacks.
-The main conjecture of \cite{dardayasudabm} gives a prediction for the number of rational points of bounded height for (a reasonable class of) DM stacks.
+The main conjecture of \cite{dardayasudabm} gives a prediction for the number of rational points of bounded height for a reasonable class of DM stacks.

-A difficulty when formulating the Batyrev--Manin conjecture for stacks is the definition of heights.
-Namely, a line bundle on a Deligne--Mumford stack does not produce a useful height if some of its powers are pullbacks of a line bundle from the {\it coarse moduli space}; in this case, the height is (up to powers) pullback of a height from the coarse moduli spaces, which often fail the Northcott property.
+Defining a useful height on a Deligne--Mumford stack requires more data than a single line bundle.
+Namely, a line bundle on a DM stack does not produce a useful height as some power of it is a pullback of a line bundle from the stack's {\it coarse moduli space}.
+In this case, the height is (up to taking a power) the pullback of a height from the coarse moduli space and often fails the Northcott property.
 In \cite{dardayasudabm}, the problem is resolved by the use of {\it sectors}.
-Roughly, a sector is a deformation equivalent pair of a geometric point of DM stack and an injection of a finite cyclotomic group schemes $\mu_k$ (with $k\geq 1$) into the automorphism group scheme $\Aut(x)$.